 Volunteers said nearly two-thirds of the people receiving food at the pantry were tied to the university and included students who were still in Kent or employees who needed some assistance.

-Cassie Pegg-Kirby, director of the Women’s Center at Kent State, along with Terri Cardy, an instructor at the university’s Childhood Development Center and her husband, Dave, are among the volunteers that Woodyard calls “frontline heroes.”
+Cassie Pegg-Kirby, director of the Women’s Center at Kent State; Terri Cardy, an instructor at the university’s Childhood Development Center, and her husband, Dave, are among the volunteers that Woodyard calls “frontline heroes.”

 These volunteers have gotten to know the people who come in each week.
 They share recipes and make recommendations about uses for the ingredients they have available.